Future funding for Minnesota Zoo remains uncertain

 The drive is a no-contact event where guests will stay in their vehicle for the entire time.
 The zoo has provided digital resources to enhance the experience including an educational booklet for children and a playlist of animal-themed songs available for streaming on Spotify, according to a news release.

-The Minnesota Zoo Foundation has a website at www.classy.org/campaign/hope-for-tomorrow/c279425 where people can made donations to support the zoo.
+The Minnesota Zoo Foundation has a website at classy.org/campaign/hope-for-tomorrow/c279425 where people can made donations to support the zoo.

 Post a comment as